apanayotova03/pytest/README.md

 <State the coverage improvement with a number and elaborate on why the coverage is improved>

 The coverage improvement is 100% because thorough testing has ensured complete branch coverage in the _highlight method of the TerminalWriter class.
 This means that every possible path through the method's logic has been tested, including scenarios where hasmarkup and code_highlight are both true, when one or both are false and cases where the Pygments lexer or formatter is unavailable.
 By designing test cases that cover these conditions and using mocking to isolate dependencies like _get_pygments_lexer and _get_pygments_formatter, the tests verify that _highlight behaves as expected in all situations.
-This comprehensive testing approach increases code coverage.